aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

   },
 });

-const demoDS = api.addDynamoDbDataSource('demoDataSource', 'Table for Demos"', demoTable);
+const demoDS = api.addDynamoDbDataSource('demoDataSource', 'Table for Demos', demoTable);

 // Resolver for the Query "getDemos" that scans the DyanmoDb table and returns the entire list. demoDS.createResolver({